Tanmaytc25/Tanmaytc/README.md

 A Curriculum Shift- Preparing Future Doctors for Telemedicine:

 The COVID-19 pandemic brought unprecedented changes in the clinical environment and medical education.
-So to maintain students 'ability to participate in clinical encounters and continue learning in the new virtual environment, a telemedicine curriculum for clinical students was rapidly developed at Harvard Medical School (HMS) focusing, on the knowledge and skills needed to conduct live video encounters.
+So to maintain students ability to participate in clinical encounters and continue learning in the new virtual environment, a telemedicine curriculum for clinical students was rapidly developed at Harvard Medical School (HMS) focusing, on the knowledge and skills needed to conduct live video encounters.
 Curriculum leads created an interactive, flexible curriculum to teach students clinical skills, regulatory issues, professionalism, and innovations in telemedicine.

 Key lessons include:
 - the ability to cover a wide breadth of skills-based material with practical video recordings
 - the flexibility of an online asynchronous modality conducive for students with competing academic demands
-- Providing a sequenced and logical approach to telemedicine added to students’ self-reported learning, allowing immediate application of new concepts to an authentic clinical learning environment.
+- Providing a sequenced and logical approach to telemedicine added to students 'self-reported' learning, allowing immediate application of new concepts to an authentic clinical learning environment.

 The next steps for this curriculum include potential improvements for future iterations of the course and anticipated applications for future students and faculty.
 For instance, students could conduct the virtual visit with faculty supervision and feedback and solicit reflections from others involved in the encounter, including patients, caregivers, or other members of the care team.
 In addition, the creation of virtual telemedicine objective structured clinical examinations (OSCEs) may serve as a formal assessment tool to objectively evaluate curricular effectiveness and as a means to ensure students are evaluated systematically in developing telemedicine competencies.